VanshikaTanwar/3-bit_Flash_ADC/README.md

 <b>• Verilog:</b></br>
 &emsp;Verilog is a Hardware Description Language; a textual format for describing electronic circuits and systems.
 Applied to electronic design, Verilog is intended to be used for verification through simulation, for timing analysis, for test analysis (testability analysis and fault grading) and for logic synthesis

+[Verilator](https://www.veripool.org/verilator/): It is a tool which converts Verilog code to C++ objects.

 # Pre-Layout Schematics and Simulations: